Efficient Combination of Operators

 x = z * (y + 4)

-You can nest expressions in multiple levels of parentheses to override precedence even further.
-The expressions most deeply nested in parentheses are evaluated first, followed by the next most deeply nested, and so on to the least deeply nested, and finally the expressions outside parentheses.
-The following example illustrates this.
+You can nest expressions in multiple levels of parentheses to enforce precedence further.
+The expressions most deeply nested in parentheses are granted primary precedence, followed by less deeply nested expressions, and so on.
+Consider the following example:

 x = (z * 4) ^ (y * (z + 2))

-In the preceding example, z + 2 is evaluated first, then the other parenthetical expressions.
-Exponentiation, which normally has higher precedence than addition or multiplication, is evaluated last in this example because the other expressions are enclosed in parentheses.
+z + 2 has primary precedence, then the other parenthetical expressions.
+Exponentiation, which normally has higher precedence than addition or multiplication, evaluates last in this example because the other expressions are enclosed in parentheses.